alaynali/informative-tweet-classifier/README.md

-# Tweet Classification with Transformers and Augmentation
+# Informative Tweet Classifier

-This repository fine-tunes a HuggingFace Transformer model on a custom text classification dataset using augmentation techniques and Optuna hyperparameter search.
+This project fine-tunes a Transformer-based model to classify English COVID-19-related tweets as either **INFORMATIVE** or **UNINFORMATIVE**.
+It is based on the WNUT-2020 shared task dataset and developed as part of an ECE 364 project.

 ## Features

-- Text classification using `transformers`
+- Binary classification using `transformers` and HuggingFace models
 - Data augmentation with `nlpaug`
-- Hyperparameter tuning with `optuna`
-- Evaluation with accuracy and F1 score
+- Evaluation on test set with accuracy and F1 score
-- TensorBoard logging support
+- Outputs Kaggle-compatible `prediction.csv`

 ## Setup